simolus3/chan_discord/README.md

 install, typically `/usr/lib/asterisk/modules`.

 > [!IMPORTANT]
-> Discord uses the Opus codec to encode voice data, a codec that is not supported by
+> Discord uses Opus to encode voice data, a codec that is not supported by Asterisk
-> Asterisk out-of-the box.
+> out-of-the box.
 As no Opus module is openly available, this module uses its
 > own encoder. __This depends on `libopus` being available on your system.__

 ### Setup

 To join voice channels, you need your own Discord bot that will be controlled by Asterisk.
 You can create one at https://discord.com/developers.
-This bot needs to be added to the servers where you're interested in joining voice channels.
+This bot needs to be added to the servers for which you're interested in joining voice channels.
 To add the bot to servers, select the "bot" option under the "OAuth2" section in the Discord developer portal and enable the "Connect" and "Speak" options under "Voice permissions".
 The generated URL can be used to add the bot to your server.